 But choosing a photo or graphic is only the beginning.
 Think carefully about the colors and text styles that you use in social media images.
 When we researched this article, we found that red is the most popular color for Father’s Day giveaways on Facebook.

-Keep an eye out as we discuss the next 4 Father’s Day case studies.
+Keep an eye out as we discuss the next 4 Father’s Day examples.
 You’ll see that they all use red as the dominant color in their social media graphics.

 2. Ask a question that invites engagement